 \subsubsection{Idiosyncratic component of portfolio credit risk}

-As $a_{30}$ increases, the idiosyncratic default risk of each portfolio reference entity is higher.
-This increases the variance in the number of defaulting entities, and thus results in a larger uncertainty in the CDS payoff.
-As a result the distance between lower and upper XVA increases, as confirmed from the top left panel of Figure~\ref{fig:a30}.
-A higher value of $a_{30}$ implies higher portfolio credit risk, and thus a larger value of $\hat{V}_0$.
+As $a_{30}$ increases, the idiosyncratic default risk of each reference entity gets higher.
+This increases the variance in the number of defaulting entities, and thus results in a larger uncertainty on the CDS payoff.
+As a result, the difference between lower and upper XVA increases, as confirmed from the top left panel of Figure~\ref{fig:a30}.
+A higher value of $a_{30}$ implies a higher portfolio credit risk, and thus a larger value of $\hat{V}_0$.
 However, $\hat{V}_0$ is less sensitive to changes in $a_{30}$ than to changes in $a_{33}$.
-In the latter case, there is an amplification effect due to increased contagion, whereas in the former case contagion is at fixed level.
-This in turn implies that investor's defaultable account has a smaller sensitivity to $a_{30}$ than to $a_{33}$.
-A direct comparison of the medium left graphs of Figures~\ref{fig:a30} and~~\ref{fig:a33} provides a visual confirmation for this statement.
+In the latter case, there is an amplification effect due to increased contagion.
+This in turn implies that investor's defaultable account is less sensitive to $a_{30}$ than to $a_{33}$.
+A direct comparison of the investor account shares in the graphs of Figures~\ref{fig:a33} and~\ref{fig:a30} visually confirms this statement.